servicemeshbook/linkerd/README.md

 This branch has scripts that works with stable-2.6.0 release of Linkerd.

+### Disclaimer

+Some of the command outputs such as pod, service, and deployment names, IP addresses etc. might not always match to what's in the book.
+But the expected behavior will be the same.

 ## Linkerd Chapters Walk-Through

 ### Chapter 15 - Installing Linkerd"